mveteanu/CodeAvenger/_posts/2017-08-01-Create-self-grading-quizzes-with-Forms-from-Google-or-Microsoft.md

 > add the ability to create forms with static questions as well as questions randomly selected from other forms.

 In this way, one may create many forms with static questions (each static form acting as a repository of related questions) and then define one extra form that will become the assessment form.
-Perhaps the extra form will contain a few static question and then will be configured to randomly pick the rest of the questions from the other static forms according to certain rules.
+Perhaps the extra form will contain a few static questions and then will be configured to randomly pick the rest of the questions from the other static forms according to certain rules.

 What do you think?
 I intended to create a Form to collect your feedback... but since is getting late I have to rely on the Comments below.